-The total leave associated with childbirth consists of maternity leave (3 months) and parental leave (9 months) and amounts to 365 days.
-In some cases, parental leave is prolonged.
+The total leave associated with childbirth consists of maternity leave (3 months) and parental leave (9 months; it was named child care and protection leave before September 2014 when new Parental Protection and Family Benefit Act was adopted) and amounts to 365 days.
+In some cases parental leave is prolonged.
 Eligibility to wage compensation during parental leave is held by persons who were insured for at least 12 months in the last three years before the start of the individual part of parental leave.

-Before June 2012, wage compensation during maternity leave, and parental leave amounted to 100% of the average monthly gross wage of the entitled person during the 12 months prior to the leave.
+Before June 2012, wage compensation during maternity leave, and child care and protection leave amounted to 100% of the average monthly gross wage of the entitled person during the 12 months prior to the leave.
 The minimum wage compensation amounted to 55% of the minimum wage and the maximum compensation was 2.5 times the average wage in Slovenia.
-The upper limit was applied only to the benefit during parental leave and was not applied during the first three months of the maternity leave.
+The upper limit was applied only to the benefit during child care and protection leave and was not applied during the first three months of the maternity leave.
 Since June 2012, the Public Finance Balance Act has temporarily lowered wage compensation during the parental leave to 90% of the base (average monthly gross wage during the 12 months prior to the leave) and set its maximum to 2 times average wage in Slovenia.
 In cases when the base is equal or below the amount of minimum wage, the wage compensation during the parental leave still amounts to 100% of the base.
 In August 2013 another intervention act (Intervention Measures for the Labour Market and Parental Protection Act) set maximum of wage compensation also to the first three months of the maternity leave to 2 times average wage in Slovenia.
 These rules are temporary and will be kept until the year when GDP growth reaches 2.5% and the annual increase in the employment rate in the age group 20-64 years exceeds 1.3 percentage points.